hci-sys/LearningInNature/storyboard.md

 ![Navigation](/img/storyboard_nav.jpg)

 Jordan loves to explore.
-It’s a good day outside so she wants to go out for a hike.
-Curious about where she can go, she opens up the hikAR app and looks for new local routes.
-She then picks a hike based on her hiking level and desired distance.
-The app gives her a checklist of what to bring and she heads over to the trail.
+It’s a good day outside so she goes out for a hike.
+When she reaches the trail head, she pulls out her phone and opens the hikAR app.
+She then selects the trail she is about to hike.
 Throughout the hike, she uses the app to guide her and stay on the route.
-Because of hikAR, Jordan was able to have a fun and easy experience hiking outdoors, not having to worry about getting lost or under-preparing.
+Because of hikAR, Jordan was able to have a fun and easy experience hiking outdoors, not having to worry about getting lost.

 ## Identification